 Miami Beach sunbathers in the early 20th century would flock to Casinos, which actually were “bathing pavilions” that had nothing to do with gambling.
 The first bathing casino was built by Dick Smith in 1901 on 1st Street on the beach and was called the Ocean Beach Casino.
 It had a high pyramidal roof, the sides were open and there were no amenities.
 In 1909, this location was bought out by Avery C. Smith and re-named Smith’s Casino.
 At the time it opened, it was re-built as a two-story wooden structure with changing rooms, a small dance floor and a refreshment stand.
 By 1912, Smith was running his own ferry service to his bathhouse from across the bay.
 An alternate way to get across the bay was John Collin’s new bridge, that opened on June 12, 1913.
 The Collins Bridge was later replaced by the Venetian Causeway in 1925.

-Several years after Smith’s Casino opened, Dan Hardie opened a rival bathhouse one block north, equipped with a restaurant, calling it Hardie’s Casino.
+In April 1913, Dan Hardie, Dade County’s sheriff, opened a bathhouse one block north of Smith’s, equipped with a restaurant, calling it Hardie’s Casino.
 By 1918, both casinos had added swimming pools, filled with seawater.
 By 1920, Hardie’s expanded and got a new distinctive look with two square towers with peaked tile roofs, complementing the Smith Casino pyramid.
 Unfortunately, The Great Hurricane of 1926 completely devastated this beach resort.